Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```

 Pass the `origin key` to your front end.
 Origin key is required to render an Adyen payment method Component.

-> Note: The first 2 steps are optional if origin key and payment methods have been already cached by the merchant server.

 ## Step 4: Make a payment